microsoft/rushjs.io-website/pages/commands/rush_build.md

 Optional arguments:
   -h, --help            Show this help message and exit.
   -p COUNT, --parallelism COUNT
-                        Specify the number of concurrent build processes The value "max" can be specified to indicate the number of CPU cores.
-If this parameter omitted, the default value depends on the operating system and number of CPU cores.
+                        Specifies the maximum number of concurrent processes to launch during a build.
+The COUNT should be a positive integer or else the word "max" to specify a count that is equal to the number of CPU cores.
+If this parameter is omitted, then the default value depends on the operating system and number of CPU cores.
+This parameter may alternatively be specified via the RUSH_PARALLELISM environment variable.
   -t PROJECT1, --to PROJECT1
                         Run command in the specified project and all of its dependencies. "." can be used as shorthand to specify